ING Banner

 USER> park ap1

-4. While the telescope is moving hit the DOME SHUTRS button next to the Engineering Console, so the dome shutters may be moved at the same time as the telescope.
+4. While the telescope is moving hit the DOME SHUTRS button next to the Engineering Console, so the dome shutters can now be moved at the same time as the telescope.

-5. Close the mirror and the dome in that order (as in the section Closing down at the End of the Night), remembering to close the lower shutter before the upper if it is open.
+5. Close the dome (as in the section Closing down at the End of the Night), remembering to close the lower shutter before the upper if it was raisen.

-8. If you were using a 'mult' command then typing finish will not have stopped the remaining exposures from being taken, and the run must be aborted.
-This can be done by hitting 'abort' on the GUI, and then by typing:
+8. If you were using a 'mult' command then typing finish will not stop the remaining exposures from being taken, and the run must be aborted.
+This can be done by typing 'abort':

 SYS> abort

 9. Release the DOME SHUTRS button on the Engineering Console for the dome shutters.
-If you forget to do this the dome will not track with the telescope.
+If you forget to do this the dome will not track with the telescope next time the telesope is in operation.

 10. Visually check that the telescope has returned to ap1 correctly without twisting.
-If it hasn't issue the commands:
+If it has not, then issue the commands:

 USER> park zenith